sthenusan/Machine-Learning-Project/Preprocess and Model Building.md

 ![image](https://user-images.githubusercontent.com/46936272/133047122-b4c3ff2f-58ba-4781-b81c-c561426cebdb.png)

-* The *region_code* has a higher negative linear correlation with the target variable than *district_code*.
+* The region_code has a higher negative linear correlation with the target variable than district_code.
 I keep the one that has it higher.

 * All other variables have a low linear correlation with the target variable, but this could indicate a non-linear correlation.

+### Data preprocessing

+I'll deal with data preprocessing in this section, which involves preparing and optimizing data in order to run future *tests* with Machine Learning models.

+### Extraction of similar variables

+As I mentioned [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Initial%20Exploration.md) I need to handle similar variables in the dataset.